Create a Website Account - Manage notification subscriptions, save form progress and more.

-All business licenses will expire on December 31st.
+All business licenses expire on April 30th.

 Show All Answers

 Business licenses are permits issued by government agencies that allow individuals or companies to conduct business within the government’s geographical jurisdiction.
 It is the authorization to start a business issued by the local government.